Williamson County Area Beekeepers Association

 Here are the meeting dates that we've secured for our meetings thus far in 2023:

-June 28: Hewlett and Classroom
+June 28: Hewlett and Classrooms at the Library

-July through November: dates to be determined, once the Library allows booking.
+July through November: dates to be determined once the Library allows booking.

 Please mark your calendar accordingly so you don’t miss any club meetings.